 Amy Chaffins is a journalist working for the Echo Press newspaper.
 After graduating from St. Cloud State University, Amy’s first job was at KSAX-TV working as an anchor and reporter.
 From 2003-2010, Amy worked as an editor and reporter for the Pope County Tribune and Starbuck Times newspapers.
 During her journalism career, Amy earned writing and photography awards from the Associated Press, Minnesota Newspaper Association and Society of Professional Journalists.
 Amy and her husband, Brandon, live in Alexandria and together write “He Sez, She Sez,” a humor column in the local women’s magazine, Chicz.
-Away from work, Amy and Brandon spend time bass fishing and keeping tabs on their charismatic dog, Cash, who has been known to jump out of the boat to “retrieve” the bass lures.

 - Member for

 - 1 year 12 months

 Hunting is a tradition intertwined into the lives of many Minnesotans and before they hit the slough, field or forest, those hunters have a substantial economic impact in the state.
 Representatives from Hunting Works for Minnesota (HWFM) were in Alexandria last week meeting with local stakeholders in hunting-related businesses and groups.
 Bruce Nustad, co-chair of HWFM, explained that HWFM is a grassroots organization that promotes the role hunting and shooting sports play in both the heritage and economic health of Minnesota.